hawkmanw/The-Brain/README.md

 # The Brain
+Created and maintained by Wesley Hawks

+Development assistance, architecture discussions, testing, and documentation were provided by ChatGPT (OpenAI).
 > **A deterministic, evidence-driven stock portfolio advisor for Torn on desktop and TornPDA.**

-The Brain analyzes your current holdings, identifies mathematically beneficial opportunities, explains its reasoning, and respects uncertainty rather than hiding it.
+The Brain analyzes your current holdings, identifies mathematically optimal opportunities, explains its reasoning, and respects uncertainty rather than hiding it.

 ---